-The People’s Bank of China is reportedly putting the final touches on a cryptocurrency that seems to be very similar to Project Libra, the stalled effort by tech giant Facebook to facilitate digital payments across social networks.
+The People’s Central Bank of China is reportedly putting the final touches on a cryptocurrency that seems to be very similar to Project Libra, the stalled effort by tech giant Facebook to facilitate digital payments across social networks.
 According to a wire report published by Reuters, China’s central bank officials have been watching e-commerce transactions very closely since 2014, and they see an opportunity to prop up the yuan’s foreign exchange strength by means of facilitating payments on online platforms such as Ali Express and WeChat.

-What is Known About China’s Cryptocurrency Developments
+What is Known About Central Bank of China‘s Cryptocurrency Developments

 Although not many details have been made public about this new cryptocurrency, it is safe to assume that it will be centrally managed by the People’s Bank of China; however, the foreign exchange value of the token may be allowed to float and be determined by supply and demand economics.
 Development may have been hurried along by Facebook’s Project Libra announcement.